- Start dateSeptember 2018

 - provide evidence of written skills

 Deferred Entry is normally only allowed in exceptional circumstances.
 Please contact us before you submit your application if you are considering applying for deferred entry.

-All application forms, personal statements, supporting work and references are read and considered by the International Academics against the selection criteria listed on the Entry Requirements tab, under What We Look For.
+All application forms, personal statements, supporting work and references are read and considered by the International Academics against the selection criteria listed in the Entry Requirements and What We Look For sections.

 If you meet, or are likely to meet, the entry requirements you will be selected for an interview.
 If you are successful at interview you will be offered a place.

 Applicants on some courses may be invited to attend an Interview.
 Further details will be sent to you with your interview letter, confirming location and date.
 International applicants should contact the Admission Office by emailing firstname.lastname@example.org about portfolio requirements (if applicable), interview times and dates.

 Please note: the information outlined is an indicative structure of the course.
 Whilst we will aim to deliver the course as described on this page, there may be situations where it is desirable or necessary for the University to make changes in course provision, for example because of regulatory requirements or operational efficiencies, before or after enrolment.
 If this occurs, we will communicate all major changes to all applicants and students who have either applied or enrolled on the course.
 Please note that due to staff research agreements or availability, not all of the optional modules listed may be available every year.
 In addition, the provision of course options which depend upon the availability of specialist teaching, or on a placement at another institution, cannot be guaranteed.
 Please check this element of the course with the course team before making a decision to apply.

 We will update this webpage from time to time with new information as it becomes available.
 In the meantime, if you have any questions, please use the enquiry form above.

 Fees and funding